-The following figure illustrates an interesting research which shows that, Facebook share images get more visitors and clicks rates for website that any other content.
-93% of most engaging posts on Facebook are images.
-Statistics show that, photos get 53% more likes, 104% more comments and 84% more clicks on links than text-based posts.
+The following figure illustrates an interesting research which shows that Facebook share images get more visitors and clicks rates for the website that any other content.
+93% of the most engaging posts on Facebook are images.
+Statistics show that photos get 53% more likes, 104% more comments and 84% more clicks on links than text-based posts.

 The art that you create should be an original one and let the size also be optimized depending upon which social media platform you’re going to share it.
 All you can do for branding is to use a simple watermark on the image you’ve created.
 Even a URL can be added in the description.
 With this, you can surely increase the traffic and number of visitors on your website.

 10. Not Doing Google Site Verification